tarifalhasan/harvestai/README.md

-# AzzleAI
+# HarvestAi

-AzzleAI is a modern, high-performance web application built using React.
+HarvestAi is a modern, high-performance web application built using React.
 This project serves as a fast and scalable frontend solution.

 ## 🚀 Tech Stack